bdjjo/aagi-2026-central-africa-analysis/docs/methodology_and_limitations.md

 No external scores or country facts are introduced into the dataset.
 Report citations use page numbers; workbook citations use sheet names and row ranges.
-(Where the *accompanying articles* add outside context for example continental policy milestones — that context is explicitly labelled as external and cited separately.
+(Where the *accompanying articles* add outside context for example continental policy milestones, that context is explicitly labelled as external and cited separately.
 It is never merged into the dataset.)

 ## 2. The index